gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 For the following prompt, I wasn't even sure I understood what I was writing, but it felt satisfying to, sometimes mash words together creatively  to get the output I had imagined.

-{{< figure src="/img/scrabble35.png" caption="Eight tasteful blue squares make an hexagon shape (spaced out) in the penultimate concentric square of the grid.
+{{< figure src="/img/scrabble35.png" caption="Prompt: Eight tasteful blue squares make an hexagon shape (spaced out) in the penultimate concentric square of the grid.
 ">}}

 #### Software